geeram/getting-and-cleaning-data/README.md

 ## TASKS:
 Create one R script called **'run_analysis.R'** that does the following:
-- Merges the *'train'* and the *'test'* sets to create one *'newdata'*.
+- Merges the *'train'* and the *'test'* sets to create one *'sensor.data'*.
 - Extracts only the measurements on the *'mean'* and *'standard deviation'* for each measurement.
-- Uses descriptive activity *'labels'* to name the activities in the *'newdata'*.
+- Uses descriptive activity *'labels'* to name the activities in the *'sensor.data.mean.std'*.
 - Appropriately labels the data set with descriptive variable names.
-- Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+- Creates a second, independent *sensor.tidydata* set with the average of each variable for each activity and each subject.

 ## STEPS:
 1. Download the data set from the above URL and unzip the contents.